Bounds on Discrete Gauge Symmetries in Supergravity: 32 supercharges

 For $D = 6$ both the maximal order elements can be understood as elements of the T-duality group Spin$(4,4;\mathbb{Z})$.
 The different action on the left- and right-moving parts indicate that it is a quasicrystalline, and therefore non-geometric action that realizes the maximal discrete symmetry.

 For $D=5$, one naturally inherits the maximal order elements of the six-dimensional theories, which once more are realized by a non-geometric action.
-However, the construction of the order 60 element from the maximal compact subgroup $K^D_{\mathrm{U}}$ leads to a different order $60$ element.
-The reason is that the antisymmetric representation generates the eigenvalues of $C(\Phi_{60})$, see Appendix \ref{app:compact}, rather than $C( \Phi_{12})$ and $C(\Phi_{5})$ above.
-Now this is associated to an element in GL$(16;\mathbb{Z})$ and therefore cannot be contained in the subgroup of large diffeomorphisms SL$(6;\mathbb{Z})$ or T-duality transformations Spin$(5,5;\mathbb{Z})$ alone.
+This shows that the $\mathbb{Z}_{60}$ symmetry can indeed be realized.
+The realization of the $\mathbb{Z}_{13}$ is suggested by the work of \cite{steinberg1968lectures, Serre_Robinson_MacLachlan_Wall_1979, 2010arXiv1011.0346S}, since it cannot be embedded in the group of large diffeomorphisms or T-dualities it necessarily realizes a non-geometric action.

-In $D = 4$ the maximal prime order is given by $p = 13$ and can be realized as an element in $\mathrm{Spin}(6,6;\mathbb{Z})$, again leading to a non-geometric action.
-The maximal order element, $N=420$, is not realizable as an element of the T-duality group (which has maximal order $210$), and therefore needs to combine T-dualities as well as large diffeomorphisms.
+In $D = 4$ the maximal prime order is given by $p = 19$ which again is realized by non-geometric action and guaranteed to exist by the work of \cite{steinberg1968lectures, Serre_Robinson_MacLachlan_Wall_1979, 2010arXiv1011.0346S}.
+For the maximal order we can realize an element of order $N =210$ by embedding in the U-duality group $\mathrm{SO}(6,6;\mathbb{Z})$, while we do not have an explicit construction of an element of order $N = 240$, which might therefore not describe a sharp bound.

-Finally, for $D=3$, even the maximal prime order element needs to combine both T-dualities and large diffeomorphisms.
+Finally, for $D=3$, even the maximal prime order element needs to combine both T-dualities and large diffeomorphisms and its existence is guaranteed by \cite{steinberg1968lectures, Serre_Robinson_MacLachlan_Wall_1979, 2010arXiv1011.0346S}.
+By combining T-duality transformations of order $210$, as for $D=4$ and a $\mathbb{Z}_4$ isometry of the axio-dilaton, we can realize an order $420$ element, and we do not expect the bound $\mathbb{Z}_{6930}$ to be sharp.

-Nevertheless, in all the cases above the argument at the beginning of this section guarantees that enhancement points realizing the full $\mathbb{Z}_p$ and $\mathbb{Z}_N$ groups exist.
-This shows that the bounds obtained in this way are sharp and realized in string compactifications.